 It's back.
 From 7 - 11 June, The Wellington Jazz Festival returns to the capital for several nights of mid-winter fun.
 With 250 musicians playing at 150 shows spread across 45 venues, 2017 looks to be the festival's biggest year yet.
 "Last year was pretty amazing," reflects Artistic Director Shelagh Magadza.
 "It was one of our best yet, and unexpectedly so.
-We knew things like Snarky Puppy would go off, but the whole momentum kind of sustained itself over that week.
+The momentum sustained itself over that week.
 The quality of the gigs that are happening all around the bars is upping every festival.
 I think the challenge for us is to maintain that excitement, harness it, and keep doing something a little bit different."

 This year, the festival is hosting an impressive array of local and international talents at venues as large as The Opera House and as small and off the beaten track as Taranaki Street's low-profile Pyramid Club.
 Local musicians will be performing renditions of classic jazz albums at craft beer bar The Rogue & Vagabond, The St Peters on Willis church will host a series of free concerts, and on Saturday the 10th of June, Lower Cuba street will host a jazz-themed night market.

 In celebration of all of this, we sat down with Shelagh and asked her to give us a few hot tips for the festival.